"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development

 \begin{quote} \textbf{RQ:} \emph{How do software developers perceive and discuss ``AI slop''?} \end{quote}

-We analyzed 1{,}154 posts across 15 discussion threads, developing a codebook of 15 codes organized into three thematic clusters: \emph{Review Friction}, \emph{Quality Degradation}, and \emph{Forces and Consequences}.
+We analyzed 1{,}154 posts across 15 documents, developing a codebook of 15 codes organized into three thematic clusters: \emph{Review Friction}, \emph{Quality Degradation}, and \emph{Forces and Consequences}.
 Our findings capture the concerns developers raise and the strategies they propose, offering practical guidance for tool developers, team leads, and educators.